InteractionDesignFoundation/handbook/roles/developer/literature-for-backend-developer.md

 # Literature for backend developer

 > You are reading this [...] for two reasons.
 First, you are a programmer.
 Second, you want to be a better programmer.
 Good.
-We need better programmers.”
+We need better programmers.
 >
 > -Robert C. Martin (from Clean Code)